 isn't working, I'm not going to let one painting or drawing sour my whole

 creative pursuit.
-If I want to put something aside, I do it.
+If I want to put oils aside to do exercises with pastel painting or loosen up with watercolor, I do it.
 You should too!

 most importantly, I know how to get back into the right